nh-server/switch-guide/docs/extras/installing_android.md

 - If Joy-Con autopairing has not kicked in, try a reboot.
 Sometimes the first boot doesn't pick up the addition.
 - To access recovery/TWRP: hold `VOL+` on boot or reboot.
-- To access Hekate from Android: hold `VOL-` on reboot.
+- To access hekate from Android: hold `VOL-` on reboot.
 - To reboot back to Android: hold `Power` for a few seconds and perform a standard reboot.
 - To return to Horizon (`OFW/CFW`): power your Switch off fully, then boot into your desired mode.